 Emotion words.
 Good words.
 Strong words.
 Powerful words, creative words, fancy words, sensory words, trigger words, smart words, feeling words, descriptive words, impactful words, and even — yes, seriously — awesome words.

 But whatever you call them; smart, attractive people such as yourself have mastered the strategic use of power words and use them every day to pack their writing with emotion so they can increase conversions.

-Yes, this is an enormous list, but with so many power words available, nobody can possibly catch them all on the first pass.
+Yes, this is an enormous list of words, but with so many power words available, nobody can possibly catch them all on the first pass.

 What are some other good words that seem to have that extra little spark of emotion inside them?

-Leave your answer in the comments, and as time goes by, I’ll come back periodically and update the list.
-Eventually, I hope to have over 1,000 words here, separated and organized by category, making this the definitive resource for power words on the web.
+Leave your answer in the comments, and as time goes by, I’ll come back periodically and update the power words list.
+Eventually, I hope to have over 1,000 words here, separated and organized by category, making this the definitive “cheat sheet” of favorite power words on the web.